Hutchz/Hutchz/README.md

-👋 Hi, I’m @Hutchz
+👋 Hi, I’m @Hutchz (Sebastian)

 👀 I’m interested in learning about coding and acquiring multiple skills to upgrade my life.

 🌱 I’m currently learning Python, JavaScript, HTML, and database management.
+    [Edit]
+      "<Right now, I'm super involved with web3...
+Mainly with Worldcoin proyect.
+For now, I'm just a community helper, but getting involved in this project has given me a great
+        perspective in this year 2024... learning more about blockchain and other programming languages.>"

 💞️ I’m looking to collaborate on any project where I can be of help.

-📫 You can reach me on Instagram at @hologram.27.
+📫 You can reach me on:
+  | Instagram:  @lighthouse_fy
+  | Discord:    @lighthouse.fy2 <<Preferred Contact Channel<<
+  | X:          @LighthouseZar

 <!---